 (d) the gross, net and tare weights shall be printed on the log delivery note or, in the case of a weighbridge ticket, attached to the log delivery note immediately after each weighing however if the weighbridge is fitted with a memory, the gross, net and tare weights may be printed (or attached) immediately after the final weighing.

-4. Weighing procedure at an “off site” weighbridge
+4. Weighing procedure at weighbridge not at sawmill

 Where weighing of log timber is to be carried out on a weighbridge that is not situated at the sawmill where the timber is to be processed —